 What Is A Lighting Control System?

 The first thing you need to know is what a lighting control system actually is.
-In brief, lighting control systems are designed to control either a single room’s lighting or lighting for an entire property.
+In this brief guide to lighting control, lighting control systems are designed to control either a single room’s lighting or lighting for an entire property.
 The most advanced systems can even control music, blinds and more, all from a single end-user interface.
 Control systems may range from a multiple or single circuit solution right up to a fully integrated whole house system depending on your needs and requirements.

 So, what kind of requirements and needs may you need to keep in mind when designing the ideal lighting control system for your home or property?